dr-natetorious/TIM-8150-Artifical_Intelligence/Week5_Automation/Readings/README.md

 Fanafuthi, M. M., Nyawo, J., & Mashau, P. (2019).
 Analysis of the impact of artificial intelligence and robotics on human labour.
 Gender & Behaviour, 17(3), 13877–13891.
 [EBSCO](https://search-ebscohost-com.proxy1.ncu.edu/login.aspx?direct=true&db=ofs&AN=139753131&site=eds-live).
 [Robotics_HumanLabour.pdf](Robotics_HumanLabour.pdf).

 > This paper is a report on some of the work achieved on the topic of automation, in order to answer the question of whether artificial intelligence and robotics will replace human labour.

+The role of humans in mechanical operations, such as manufacturing, continues to dwindle because A.I. systems are able to perform these tasks cheaper and with greater consistency.
+As the demand for these people decreases, so does the economic benefit (e.g., expected compensation).
+Without the ability to make an "honest living" a massive displacement will force those low-skilled workers into different jobs in other industries.

+> Citing the World Economic Forum 2016, WebberYoungman (2017) highlights the 10 skills that humans need to thrive in the fourth industrial revolution, based on the use of cyber-physical systems.
+They are:

+- Complex problem-solving
+- Critical thinking
+- Creativity
+- People management
+- Coordinating with others (group work activities)
+- Emotional intelligence
+- Judgement and decision-making
+- Service orientation
+- Negotiating
+- Cognitive flexibility.